MovieStiles/Cryptography/Elliptic Curves/README.md

 The basic problem is this:  Suppose E is an elliptic curve and Q is a point on E.  The discrete log problem to the base Q is the problem: Given P is in E, find k such that P = kQ if such k exists.
 However, addition, and therefore multiplication, works differently in elliptic curves, so we'll need to define that.

 For example, if we wanted to solve the equation k(2,1)=(2,4) over mod 5, we're essentially asking how many times the point (2,1) needs to be added to itself to becomes (2,4) over mod 5.
 Once you get into very large numbers, this problem becomes incredibly difficult.
-Just try solving that problem after reading the sections below on adding points.
-It's more cumbersome than it looks.
+Just try solving that problem by hand after reading the sections below on adding points.
+It's more cumbersome than you'd think.

 * [Elliptic Curves](https://github.com/MovieStiles/Cryptography/tree/master/Elliptic%20Curves#elliptic-curves)
    * [Finding the Points on an Elliptic Curve](https://github.com/MovieStiles/Cryptography/tree/master/Elliptic%20Curves#finding-the-points-on-an-elliptic-curve)
    * [Adding Points (Geometrically)](https://github.com/MovieStiles/Cryptography/tree/master/Elliptic%20Curves#adding-points-geometrically)
    * [Adding Points (Equations)](https://github.com/MovieStiles/Cryptography/tree/master/Elliptic%20Curves#adding-points-equations)
+* Diffie - Hellman using Elliptic Curves

 ##Elliptic Curves